kubernetes-sigs/wg-ai-conformance/kars/0004-virtualized-accelerators/README.md

 ## Description

-If accelerator supports virtualized accelerator technologies (e.g. vGPU), provide well-defined mechanisms for  these to be exposed and managed (via DRA once that is supported), maintaining consistency with physical fractional GPUs.
+For accelerators that support virtualized accelerator technologies (e.g. vGPU), provide well-defined mechanisms for these to be exposed and managed, maintaining consistency with physical fractional GPUs.
+Once the accelerator supports these features as part of DRA, then the platform should use the DRA mechanism.

 ## Motivation